Skip to main content

 Connection That Lasts

-• Events & workshops: Skill refreshers, family nights, and seasonal gatherings to keep the community front-and-center.
+• Events & workshops: Skill refreshers, family nights, and seasonal gatherings that keep recovery community strong.

-• Community resources: We help you find nearby and virtual meetings—AA/NA, SMART Recovery, Refuge Recovery, and faith-based or secular options.
+• Community resources: Help finding nearby and virtual meetings that match your style — AA/NA, SMART Recovery, Refuge Recovery, faith-based options, or secular support.

 Why it works